View Document

 Part B - General

 (9) An inspection is an examination of the workplace to check for hazards and seek assurance that operational safety standards are being maintained.
-For the purposes of this Procedure, an inspection is the formal periodic inspection with documented reporting that includes corrective actions.

 (10) An inspection will: